alem-01/alem_public/subjects/flutter_piscine/clock/README.md

 ## Objective

-- Working with system calls to make alarm, timer
+- Working with system calls to make alarm
-- Apply iOS and Android specific calls for alarm, timer
+- Apply iOS and Android specific calls for alarm
 - Working with Dart's date objects, and their functionality
 - Working with memory to memorize alarms, chosen region.
-- Using API for world clock.

-## Part 1
+## Alarm

 Make an alarm page.
 One should be able to add, delete, change alarms.
 Make sure alarms can be set periodically, i.e. every day.